July Gardening Tips

 Continue to spray for leaf spot diseases and powdery mildew if plants are watered by overhead sprinklers.

-Spray rhododendrons with Bayer Complete Insect Killer twice a month through August for root weevils if the leaves have notches on the edges.
+Spray rhododendrons with pyrethrin or imidacloprid twice a month through August for root weevils if the leaves have notches on the edges.

 Check rhododendrons and azaleas for tiny, light brown spots on the underside of the leaves caused by lace bugs.
 Severely damaged leaves are almost white.
-Spray with a product containing Imidacloprid, such as, Bayer Complete Insect Killer, or Spinosad, such as Captain Jack's Dead Bug Brew, to prevent lace bug damage.
+Spray with a product containing imidacloprid, such as, BioAdvanced Tree & Shrub Insect Killer, or spinosad, such as Captain Jack's Deadbug Brew, to prevent lace bug damage.
 Both are toxic to bees, so do not use on plants with open flowers.

 Use a lawn week killer for broadleaf weeds.

-Check lawns for dead spots caused by common cranefly and billbugs.
+Check lawns for dead spots caused by craneflies and billbugs.

 WARNING!!
 If you click on a link and a blank screen opens, then connects to a strange website, especially if you see a robot, CLOSE THE NEW WINDOW IMMEDIATELY!!
 The links will work correctly after the first time.